wattsjake/ece3710/ece3710-lab04-wattsjake/README.md

 value of random (a variable declared in the data segment) will be a random number from 1 to 10.

-__Note__ The C8051F020 has two serial ports, so you will need to use registers SCON0 and SBUF0 instead of SCON and SBUF.
+__Note__: The C8051F020 has two serial ports, so you will need to use registers SCON0 and SBUF0 instead of SCON and SBUF.

-__Note__ After reset, the C8051F020 uses an internal 2 MHz system clock that is not suitable for generating an accurate 9600 baud rate.
+__Note__: After reset, the C8051F020 uses an internal 2 MHz system clock that is not suitable for generating an accurate 9600 baud rate.
 Fortunately, the microcontroller board contains a 22.1184 MHz crystal that can be used as the system clock, but it is tricky to turn